Scott Edinburgh

-Below, please find this year’s 2022-2023 application deadlines along with Personal MBA Coach’s advice on how to tackle the MIT Sloan application.
+Please find them below, along with Personal MBA Coach’s advice on how to tackle the MIT Sloan application.

 MIT Sloan Cover Letter:

-Those applicants wondering how to get into MIT Sloan should keep in mind that the MIT Sloan cover letter requires quite a different approach from other MBA application essays.
-Candidates really need to reflect on their most significant accomplishments here and make it clear what they will bring to the table once they arrive at Sloan.
+Applicants wondering how to get into MIT Sloan should keep in mind that the MIT Sloan cover letter requires quite a different approach from other MBA application essays.
+Candidates really need to reflect on their most significant accomplishments here and make clear what they will bring to the table once they arrive at Sloan.

 With such a short letter, you will need to choose each word carefully and select the most compelling stories to tell.
 Think about MIT’s values as you write this letter and consider instances where you exhibited innovative thinking and leadership.